NaverCloudPlatform/terraform-provider-ncloud/docs/resources/network_interface.md

 * `subnet_no` - (Required) The ID of the associated Subnet.
 * `name` - (Optional) The name to create.
 If omitted, Terraform will assign a random, unique name.
 * `description` - (Optional) description to create.
 * `private_ip` - (Optional) Set the IP addresses that you want to assign to the network interface.
 Must be in the IP address range of the subnet where the network interface is created.
-The `0` to `5` last IP address of the Subnet is not available and duplicate IP addresses are not available at the Subnet scope.
+The last `0` to `5' IP address of the Subnet is not available and duplicate IP addresses are not available at the Subnet scope.
 * `access_control_groups` - (Optional) List of ACG ID to apply to network interfaces.
 A maximum of three ACGs can be applied.
 * `server_instance_no` - (Optional) The ID of server instance to assign network interface.